matm/jQuery-File-Upload-Wiki/How-to-submit-additional-Form-Data.md

 This can be done either programmatically, or by adding additional input fields to the form.

 ## Adding additional Form Data for individual file uploads programmatically
-Adding additional Form Data programmatically can be done using the beforeSend and formData [[Options]], similar to the following example:
+Adding additional Form Data programmatically can be done using the beforeSend and formData [[Options v4]], similar to the following example:
 ```js
 $('#file_upload').fileUploadUI({
     uploadTable: $('#files'),